Warnakala/blender-studio-tools/asset-pipeline/README.md

 - The Asset Collection of the Asset Publish
 - The Target Asset Collection

 The Target Asset Collection is a duplicate of either the Task or Publish Asset Collection and is the base on which we transfer data to.
-The decision to duplicate the Publish or Task Collection depends if the **base** Task Layer (Task Layer with lowers order) was enabled or not before the push or the pull.
+The decision to duplicate the Publish or Task Collection depends on if the **base** Task Layer (Task Layer with lowers order) was enabled or not before the push or the pull.

 If we push from an Asset Task to an Asset Publish and the base TaskLayer is among the selection we take the Asset Collection from the Asset Task as a base.
 If it is not selected we take the Asset Collection od the Asset Publish as a base.